Energy-Efficient Implementation of Generative Adversarial Networks on Passive RRAM Crossbar Arrays: Introduction

 \subsection{Generative Adversarial Networks (GANs)}

-GANs rely on an adversarial process which involves a zero sum game between 2 multilayer perceptrons, the Generator and the Discriminator networks.
-The end goal is to produce a data such as an image or an audio signal that is randomised and can be replaced for the original data.
-Training a GAN requires fulfilling 2 conflicting objectives.
-The first one is training the discriminator to correctly predict whether the images produced by a generator are real or fake.
-The second one is training the generator to fool the discriminator by synthesizing realistic looking images that can be wrongly classified as real by the discriminator.
-The generator network is fed with a random distribution of noise and it produces a fake image using its weights and parameters.
-Thereafter, these images along with the real images are fed to the discriminator which assigns the correct labels to these images.
-The cost function is given by Equation 1:
+Fully-connected GANs rely on an adversarial training process that involves a zero-sum game between two multi-layer perceptrons: the generator and the discriminator network as shown in Fig. 1.
+Two conflicting objectives must be fulfilled while training a fully-connected GAN: the discriminator should be able to predict accurately whether the data produced by the generator is real or fake, and the generator should be able to synthesize artificial data that contains features which are indistinguishable from the original data and deceive the discriminator to classify it as real data.
+The generator network is fed with a noise input and produces a fake image based on its weights and parameters.
+These fake images are fed to the discriminator along with the real images and the discriminator assigns appropriate labels to these images (whether fake or real).
+The cost function used for training can be formulated as \cite{b2}:

-where $G(z;W_g$) represents a mapping from an input vector of a randomly distributed data given by the noise variable $P_z$, to the data space.
-This mapping corresponds to the output generated by the generator with the parameters $W_g$. $D(x;W_d)$ represents a mapping from the data space to a scalar which indicates the probability of input x belonging to the data space generated by the generator or the true data.\\
+where $G(z;W_g$) represents the mapping of an input vector consisting of a randomly distributed data from the noise variable $P_z$ to the generator output based on the parameters $W_g$ and $D(x;W_d)$ represents a mapping from the data space to a scalar quantity which indicates the probability that the input image to the discriminator belongs to the real data set (or the artificial data provided by the generator).
+The cost function represented by equation (1) is a "minimax" game in which the generator tries to minimise the cost (such that $D(G(z)) \rightarrow 1$ and $Cost \rightarrow -\infty$) while the discriminator tries to maximise the cost ($D(G(z)) \rightarrow 0$) and the game concludes when the system reaches the Nash equilibrium \cite{b9}.